Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely

+\paragraph*{S2 Table.} \paragraph*{S3 Table.} \paragraph*{S1 Text} We used the factors Population Density (PD), Land Use Land Cover (LULC), Rainfall (RAIN), drainage density (DD), Slope, and Land Surface Temperature (LST) to define the hierarchy order among parameters on the basis of their importance or relevance in terms of assessing pollution vulnerability.
+We classified the values for each parameter for each pixel within our area of interest between 1-5 to arrive at the “Factor Class” for that parameter, and we multiplied each Factor Class with the weight indicating the importance of that parameter.
+We computed the sum of all weighted parameters to produce the overall vulnerability of each pixel.
+We compared this with the classification parameter ranges as defined using AHP.

-The importance of factors influencing naala vulnerability were placed in the following order: Population Density (PD) > LULC > Rainfall (RAIN) > Drainage Density (DD) > Slope > LST, and the factor importance rankings were inputs into an AHP pairwise comparison matrix (Supplemental Table.
-S3).
-In some situations, AHP importance rankings may produce inconsistent outcomes due to matrix properties.
-The Consistency Index (equation (1)) and Consistency Ratio (Consistency Index/Random Index) were developed to test for inconsistency with a Consistency Ratio < 0.1 indicating the rankings were consistent \citepS{S_Saaty}.
-Supplemental Table.
-S3a is the pairwise comparison matrix; Supplemental Table.
-S3b is the Normalized AHP pairwise comparison matrix.
-The Principal Eigenvalue is the mean of the eigenvectors, and n is the number of factors - six.
+The importance of factors influencing naala vulnerability were placed in the following order: Population Density (PD) > LULC > Rainfall (RAIN) > Drainage Density (DD) > Slope > LST, and the factor importance rankings were inputs into an AHP pairwise comparison matrix (\nameref{S3_Table}).